subscribe: Posts | Comments

 0 comments

-Sherry has exhibited her art in juried local, state and national shows, earning awards on all three levels.
-She has enjoyed two well-received one-woman shows.
+Sherry has exhibited her art in juried local, state and national shows, earning awards on all three levels, including two well-received one-woman shows.
 Her art can be found in private and corporate collections in the Dominican Republic as well as many places throughout the United States.
 Sherry also had the distinction of painting the graphics and signs for the World’s Fair held in Knoxville, Tennessee in 1982, and also worked in the movie industry as a Scenic Artist.

 Diaz has owned two art galleries, one in Florida and a second in the D.R., and has also judged numerous art shows.